ambinabhi/Library_Management-ReactJS_NodeJS/README.md

 > POST : ```/api/books/returnBook (email, book_id, quantity)```
 An API route that allow user to return a book

+###Approach
+The project contains two tables on the database.
+One for the user management and another for maintaining books in the library.
+The user table has ```isAdmin``` bit in order to classsify the user as admin or user.
+Based on this flag different home screens are loaded for user types.
+Admin page shows a form to add books and a table to view the books.
+In contrast, the home screen for a user shows the availbale books in the library.
+User has given option to view his borrowed books by navigating to the ```My List``` from the top right dropdown.

+Books table has columns such as name of the book, author, publisher and quantity available in the library.
+This table is updated based on the operations performed by the user such as reducing the quantity of the book.
+Further, a new table ```borrowedbooks``` table is maintined in order to track the borrowed books.
+When user borrows a book, the quantity is reduced from the  ```books``` table and is simultaneously inserted into ```borrowedbooks``` table.
+Similarly when user returns a book, the qunatity is increased in from ```books``` table and removed from ```borrowedbooks``` table.
+Using the life cycle methods provided ny ReactJS framework the books interface is updated regularly whenever an event occurs.
+The ```borrowedbooks``` table can further be used to get all the borrowed books by the user by joining it with ```books``` table based on ```user_id```.

+Rather than focussing on writing unit test cases, the project provides a comprehensive user interface designed using modular ReactJS components.
+The same use cases can be performed for multiple users also.

 ### Screenshots

 No books found in the library